 Make your way south from Ísafjörður to the town of Patreksfjörður, cruising along numerous stunning fjords with gorgeous scenery.
 If you'd like to start your day with an optional tour, you can venture out to the calm waters of Ísafjörður fjord and take an optional kayaking tour to witness the spectacular Westfjords from the sea.

 From Ísafjörður, head to the spectacular Dynjandi.
-This waterfall is called 'the jewel of the Westfjords', and it's not hard to see why as it cascades down 100-metre tall cliffs in a series of beautiful falls.
+This waterfall is called 'the jewel of the Westfjords', and it's not hard to see why as it cascades down 328-foot (100-meter) tall cliffs in a series of beautiful falls.

 Your hot spring choice for this day is the charming Reykjafjarðarlaug, where you'll find both a pool and a natural hot spring.
-Another hot tub that's popular with the locals is Pollurinn, a man-made pool, found near the small town of Tálknafjörður.
+Another hot tub popular with the locals is Pollurinn, a man-made pool located near the small town of Tálknafjörður.

-If you have some time you can drive to the red sands of Rauðasandur beach, or to the stunning bird cliffs at Látrabjarg, the westernmost point of Europe.
+If you have some time, you can drive to the red sands of Rauðasandur beach or the stunning bird cliffs at Látrabjarg, the westernmost point of Europe.
 You can also leave this sightseeing until the morning if you prefer.

 Spend your night in the charming Patreksfjörður town.